A NEW era of education is starting as Oxfordshire’s first free school today prepares to open its doors.

 “This has really allowed us to flourish.”

-Children at the school, which will eventually replace the European School with which it shares a site, are being accepted into Reception, Year One and Year Two classes, with two classes of 28 in each year.
+Children at the school, which will eventually replace the European School with which it shares a site, are being accepted into Reception, Year One and Year Two classes, with two classes of 28 in

 Only four places in the Year Two German stream were unfilled with all other classes full.

-Pupils will spend half the week learning their subjects in English and half in French or German and will learn numeracy, literacy, cover science, geography, history, personal relations, health, music and art.
+Pupils will spend half the week learning their subjects in English and half in French or German and will learn numeracy, literacy, cover science, geography, history, personal relations, health,

 They will sit normal Key Stage One and Two assessments but rather than GCSEs and A-Levels the school will offer the European Baccalaureate.